Lokathor/gba-from-scratch/book_src/ex2.md

 Now if we run the program and press different keys we'll see the color change.

 Each bits of `KEYINPUT` that's connected to a key will be 0 when the key is pressed and 1 when the key is released.
+It's known as a "low-active" control scheme, because when a key is pressed it goes from high (1) to low (0).
-Bits not connected to a key will always just be 0.
+Bits not connected to any key will always just be 0.
 Which key controls which bit is as follows:

 | Bit | Key |